 Artificial Intelligence for Gen Z learners

-A recent survey from Mediasite and University of Business revealed a massive potential in higher education for artificial intelligence to offer Generation Z the Netflix model for learning, à la using AI to suggest relevant videos and build personalized playlists.
+A survey from Mediasite and University of Business revealed a massive potential in higher education for artificial intelligence to offer Generation Z the Netflix model for learning, à la using AI to suggest relevant videos and build personalized playlists.
 Higher education leaders indicated that when it comes to using AI in video to improve student outcomes:

 - 66 percent think about using AI to leverage student data (video viewing, grades, study habits, course enrollment, financial aid, extracurricular activities, etc.) to personalize learning

 - 44 percent think about using AI for recommending videos/information based on student interests

 According to a Forbes article, Generation Z has an attention span of eight seconds and can juggle more screens than any other generation prior.
 Only eight seconds – that’s just long enough to tie your shoelace, put an umbrella up and down, insert your debit card and enter your pin and, if you live in Wisconsin like me, eat one cheese curd (and who could eat just one?).